Icefrostdev/Icefrost_Optimizer/SECURITY.md

 # 🔐 Security Policy

+Thank you for choosing the Optimizer!
+I take your security seriously and aim to provide a safe and reliable tool.
+Please read the following to use the Optimizer effectively while keeping your system secure.

 ## ⚠️ Disclaimer

 - This project contains system-level optimizations and registry modifications.
 While every effort has been made to ensure safety, it is **your responsibility** to review and understand the code before executing.